alastair/pysndfile/README.md

 ## Changes

-### Version_1.4.8 (2025-06-10)
+### Version_1.5.0 (2025-07-16)

+ * Requires python 3.8 or above
- * Extension: ogg/vorbis, ogg/opus and mpeg formats are now supported if the installed version of libsndfile supports them
+ * Extension: ogg/vorbis, ogg/opus, CAF/ALAC and mpeg formats are now supported if the installed version of libsndfile supports them
+ * Extension: All libsndfile commands are now supported by PySndfile.command
+ * Extension: sndio.write now has a commands parameter to define sound file information and settings using the libsndfile sf_command function
+ * Extension: new function sndio.get_info_command to retrieve information about a sound file

 ### Version_1.4.7 (2024-12-31)